funkygao/gafka/cmd/kateway/README.md

     sub:
     curl -i http://localhost:9090/v1/topics/foobar/group1?limit=10000000

+### FAQ

+- how to batch messages in Pub?

+  It is http client's job to put the variant length data into json array

+- how to consume multiple messages in Sub?

+  kateway uses chunked transfer encoding

 ### TODO

 - [ ] client can query lag
 - [ ] websocket for pub/sub
 - [ ] sub metrics report
 - [ ] sub lock more precise
+- [ ] plugin
 - [ ] mem pool
+- [ ] logging
 - [ ] profiler
+- [ ] http response compression
 - [ ] Update to glibc 2.20 or higher
 - [ ] pub/sub support config passed in
 - [ ] graceful shutdown
+- [ ] idle timeout instead of rw timeout
 - [X] influxdb tag
 - [ ] compression in kafka